Discover how light aviation has affected the daily lives of diverse people in all parts of the Europe.

 Although aviation is conducted in English, there may be many occasions when other language skills will be required when communicating on the ground.

-Planning is well underway and the preparation process has been good.
-Raising sponsorship money is the next step... there are now some sponsors on-board more of whom will be announced shortly
+The trip has now started.
+Raising sponsorship money is still ongong... there are some sponsors on-board more of whom will be announced shortly and there is always room for a few more.

-The modifications to the plane that are required are now being undertaken.
-There have been some challenges which John and the sponsors are trying to overcome.
+The modifications to the plane that are required have been made.
+There have been some challenges which John and the sponsors have overcome.
+The flight started on Wednesday 27 April 2022!

 Photo © Keith Wilson